blackberry-pi-314/secant-tunnel/README.md

 |=============|=========|===========|
 |  [Cryo/LPA] | [Track] | [Chassis] |
  \___________/___________\_________/

+*

+Caption: Illustration of transit use case.
+Sections can be mounted to the chassis, taking up only a portion of the cross sectional area.

  * **Central Plenum:** Dedicated to primary vehicular transit (and future pneumatic atmospheric management).
 * **Lateral Plenums (Left/Right):** Dedicated to high-volume atmospheric management, drainage, high-speed fiber conduits, and industrial utility trunk lines.